 3. Functions

 In the previous chapter you saw how a function print is being called in a program.
 In order to call a function, the function must be defined somewhere.
 In Mojo, there are two ways to define a function.
-The first way would be very familiar to Python developers.
-The second one is more closer to another language, Rust.
+The first way is inspired by Rust and the second by Python.
+Both styles are equally first class in Mojo and both have their own use cases.

 3.1. def